Glitchfix/shopping_cart/README.md

 # Shopping Cart API Documentation

 This documentation provides an overview of the endpoints and their respective functionalities for the Shopping Cart API.

-# Integration test
-Test the flow of adding items to the cart, placing orders, and listing orders.

-This test case performs the following steps:
-1. Registers a user with the provided username, password, first name, last name, and email.
-2. Logs in the user using the registered username and password.
-3. Retrieves the user's profile information.
-4. Adds two products to the cart with their respective name, description, and price.
-5. Lists the available products.
-6. Adds items to the cart and clears the cart.
-7. Adds items to the cart, places an order, and cancels the order.
-8. Adds items to the cart, places an order, and completes the payment.
-9. Adds items to the cart and places an order.
-10. Lists the user's orders.

-This test case ensures that the cart flow, order placement, and order listing functionalities are working correctly in the store application.

 # Test

 To run the tests for the Cart API, you can use the following command: